kearnz/autoimpute/CONTRIBUTING.md

 # Contributing to Autoimpute
-Welcome to Autoimpute!
+Welcome to `autoimpute`!
 We appreciate your desire to contribute, and we're excited to see how you can add to or improve our project!
 We've outlined some guidelines to make contributing easy and ensure the contribution process is smooth.
-Note that this project is in its ***(very) early stages***, so the project will change continuously until our first stable release.

 Jump to specific sections:
 * [Getting Started](#getting-started)